docker-library/docs/express-gateway/README-short.txt

-The official release of Express-Gateway.
+The Official Docker Image of Express Gateway, an API Gateway for APIs and Microservices